build-on-aws/content/tutorials/eks-cluster-load-balancer-ipv6/index.md

 date: 2023-08-29
 ---

 In the multifaceted realm of networking, managing access to applications within a Kubernetes cluster is a sophisticated endeavor.
 The AWS Load Balancer Controller (LBC) is vital, streamlining the routing of traffic to your applications via IPv6, the protocol increasingly adopted for internet communication.
-This tutorial hones in on IPv6 within a Kubernetes cluster, utilizing AWS LBC to manage ingress, i.e., external traffic.
+This tutorial hones in on IPv6 within a Kubernetes cluster, utilizing AWS LBC to manage ingress (i.e. external traffic).
 It introduces Ingress Classes, an essential mechanism for controlling external access to services within an IPv6-enabled Kubernetes cluster, and Ingress Group, a feature that groups multiple Ingress resources into one Application Load Balancer (ALB), enhancing both efficiency and ALB management.
 Whether dealing with agile microservices or robust systems, this tutorial offers step-by-step directions for smooth traffic flow.
 With AWS LBC, the intricacies of traffic management are greatly simplified, allowing you to concentrate on your application, while AWS LBC takes care of the routing.
 As traffic shifts, AWS LBC adapts, assuring uninterrupted access to your application over IPv6.

 Building on the Amazon EKS cluster from [**part 1**](/tutorials/eks-cluster-ipv6-globally-scalable) of our series, we deployed a Linux Bastion host within our VPC.
 This host serves as a bridge, linking external IPv4 networks to IPv6-enabled applications within the cluster.
 It's an essential tool for testing and validating the connectivity of applications running on the IPv6 EKS cluster, ensuring they're accessible and performing as expected.
 Also included in the cluster configuration for the previous tutorial is an OpenID Connect (OIDC) endpoint.
 For part one of this series, see [Building an IPv6-based EKS Cluster for Globally Scalable Applications](/tutorials/eks-cluster-ipv6-globally-scalable).